async-profiler/async-profiler/README.md

  2. seccomp disables perf_event_open API in a container.
  3. OS runs under a hypervisor that does not virtualize performance counters.
  4. perf_event_open API is not supported on this system, e.g. WSL.

+If changing the configuration is not possible, you may fall back to `-e itimer` profiling mode.
+It is similar to `cpu` mode, but does not require perf_events support.
+As a drawback, there will be no kernel stack traces.

 ```
 [frame_buffer_overflow]